-Is Centene Corporation (NYSE:CNC) undervalued?
-Investors who are in the know are in an optimistic mood.
-The number of bullish hedge fund positions increased by 3 recently.
-Our calculations also showed that CNC isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).
+Is Centene Corporation (NYSE:CNC) a healthy stock for your portfolio?
+Investors who are in the know were getting more bullish.
+The number of bullish hedge fund bets advanced by 5 in recent months.
+Centene Corporation (NYSE:CNC) was in 71 hedge funds’ portfolios at the end of June.
+The all time high for this statistics is 66.
+This means the bullish number of hedge fund positions in this stock currently sits at its all time high.
+Our calculations also showed that CNC isn’t among the 30 most popular stocks among hedge funds (click for Q2 rankings and see the video for a quick look at the top 5 stocks).

-Heading into the first quarter of 2020, a total of 62 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 5% from one quarter earlier.
-On the other hand, there were a total of 56 hedge funds with a bullish position in CNC a year ago.
-With hedgies’ positions undergoing their usual ebb and flow, there exists a few noteworthy hedge fund managers who were upping their stakes substantially (or already accumulated large positions).
+At the end of the second quarter, a total of 71 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 8% from the first quarter of 2020.
+On the other hand, there were a total of 65 hedge funds with a bullish position in CNC a year ago.
+With hedgies’ sentiment swirling, there exists a select group of notable hedge fund managers who were adding to their stakes meaningfully (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|